albelozer/gitbook/ansible/building-configurations-from-templates.md

 ## Ansible roles

+Roles is the way to logically group similar hosts for ansible.

-Use **ansible-galaxy init** *role-name* for creating folder structure and files for a new role named role-name.
+Use **ansible-galaxy init** *role-name* for creating default folder structure and files for a new role named role-name.
 Use *--offline* option if you don't have connectivity to Internet.
 Otherwise you'll get en error:

 ```sh
 ERROR!
 The API server (https://galaxy.ansible.com/api/) is not responding, please try again later.